 Pensions are usually taxed in Finland also following a move abroad

 - According to Finnish legislation, Finnish pensions are taxed in Finland even when the pension recipient lives abroad.

 - The pension of a person living abroad is taxed in the same way as that of a person living in Finland.
 The tax rate is determined by the pension recipient’s income.

 - Finland has tax treaties with more than 70 states.
 Usually the tax treaties state that pensions paid by Finland are taxed in Finland.

 A tax treaty can sometimes prevent the taxation of a pension in Finland

-The new tax agreement between Finland and Spain will enter into force at the start of 2019.
-At the same time, the tax agreement between Finland and Portugal will end.
-After Spain’s new tax agreement enters into force, nearly all Finnish pensions paid to those living in Spain may be taxed in Finland.
+The new tax agreement between Finland and Spain entered into force at the start of 2019.
+At the same time, the tax agreement between Finland and Portugal ended.
+After Spain’s new tax agreement has entered into force, nearly all Finnish pensions paid to those living in Spain may be taxed in Finland.

 Obtain a tax card if you return to Finland

 If you move back to Finland, remember to obtain for a new tax card for pension income as soon as possible.
 You can request one from the MyTax service online at www.vero.fi/mytax, at the customer service number 029 497 050 (calls from outside Finland +358 29 497 050) or from the tax office.
 You must provide the tax authorities with information on all of your income during the current year.